National Black Theatre: Buildings

-In 2021, the theatre announced that it would replace it's building with a twenty-one story one that contained housing, retail and a new theatre space that will open in 2024.
+In 2021, the theatre announced that it would replace its building with a twenty-one-story one that contained housing, retail and a new theatre space that will open in 2024.

 Awards and recognition

 Over the course of more than 300 productions, the National Black Theater has earned more than 45 AUDELCO Black Theatre Excellence Awards, and continues to be a successful institution of African-American theater.

 By 1986, the theatre was recognized as one of the most important arts institutions in America by President Ronald Reagan.
 Former New York State Governor Mario Cuomo acknowledged The National Black Theatre as "one of New York State’s greatest cultural treasures and resources and a cornerstone for the revitalization of 125th Street."